Koihik/LuaFormatter/README.md

 ### LuaRocks

-The easiest way is to install is to use [LuaRocks](https://github.com/luarocks/luarocks).
+The easiest way to install is to use [LuaRocks](https://github.com/luarocks/luarocks).

 ```bash
 luarocks install --server=https://luarocks.org/dev luaformatter